 In this article for Psychology of Aesthetics and Politics Magazine, Robert Frashure sits down with Dr. Lewis Aron to discuss his book “A Psychotherapy for the People: Towards a Progressive Psychoanalysis.”
 Dr. Aron, the Director of the New York University Postdoctoral Program in Psychotherapy and Psychoanalysis and author of numerous articles and books on psychotherapy and psychoanalysis.

-Robert: Thanks so much for taking the time to sit down and talk with me, Lew!
+Robert: Thanks so much for taking the time to sit down and talk with me, Dr. Aron!
 Your work has been an inspiration to me for some time, and it is truly an honor to have the chance to speak with directly about the book.

-Dr. Aron: The pleasure is all mine, Robert.
+Dr. Aron: It is a pleasure to talk with you, Robert.
 I thought the questions that you sent me before we talked were extremely well thought out.
 Just from reading your questions, I felt like you had already organized a paper in your head.

 Dr. Aron: Yes, I know how that feels!
 And the truth is that I often prefer to write responses to questions instead of talking, in the sense that writing it really gives me the control to make sure that it’s exactly what I want to say.